ethereum/ethereum-org/views/content/greeter.md

     contract mortal {
-        address owner;
+        /* Define variable owner of the type address*/ address owner;

         /* this function is executed at initialization and sets the owner of the contract */